Community Standards for Xbox

 iv.
 Keep your content clean

-People enjoy all shapes and styles of content on Xbox.
+People enjoy all shapes and styles of content with Xbox.
 Everyone’s tastes are different, and that’s great!
 However, that doesn’t mean that absolutely anything goes.
-To keep Xbox Live welcoming and inclusive for everyone, some content must be avoided.
+To keep the Xbox community welcoming and inclusive for everyone, some content must be avoided.

 Support a welcoming and inclusive community

-Harassment and hate take many forms, but none have a home on Xbox.
-To make Xbox Live a place where everyone can hang out, and to prevent people from feeling uncomfortable or unwelcome, we all need to be stewards.
+Harassment and hate take many forms, but none have a home here.
+To make the Xbox community a place where everyone can hang out, and to prevent people from feeling uncomfortable or unwelcome, we all need to be stewards.
 This means more than just not harassing other players—it means embracing them.
 It means saving those unsavory jokes for people you know will enjoy them.
 It means taking particular care for others while you play, keeping in mind how they might interpret your content.

 - Make fun of other people’s identities or personal traits

 - Send harassing or abusive messages